SweatBuddy A: "I'm on a Keto Diet."

 Some people call this a VETO diet - Vegan Keto.
 Vegetarian Keto is a lot easier than Vegan Keto, as you can take advantage of eggs and dairy.
 Going full Vegan Keto is definitely restrictive compared to most other diets, but it is achievable.

 You will want to get 70% of your calories from plant-based fats, around 25% from plant-based proteins and the rest from carbohydrates.

 Some of the foods that are high in plant-based fats are coconut oil, MCT oil, olive oil, avocado, pumpkin seeds, and almonds.

 Places to eat Keto in Singapore

-If you are looking to have a romantic but budget ketogenic date, sharing a plate of double up chicken from Astons with side dishes like garden vegetables could be an option!
+If you are looking to have a romantic but budget ketogenic date in Singapore, sharing a plate of double up chicken from Astons with side dishes like garden vegetables could be an option.

 Craving for guilt-free desserts?
 Head over to Duxton41 to satisfy your cravings, without the guilt!
-Not only are there cakes, pies and tarts which are keto-friendly (made with a low carb, moderate protein mix), each bake is made to look super insta-worthy and aesthetically pleasing!
+Not only are there cakes, pies and tarts keto-friendly (made with a low carb, moderate protein mix), each bake is made to look super insta-worthy and aesthetically pleasing.